Giovanni-Ferron/HaloProfileFit/README.md

 # FitAndPlot
-Pipeline for fitting and plotting DM halo profiles from the output hdf5 files extracted from the bcg2 files of the Rockstar halo finder.
+Routine for fitting and plotting dark matter halo profiles stored in HDF5 files obtained from processing of ROCKSTAR halo finder output.